google-research/google-research/kws_streaming/README.md

 ### Re-train dnn model from scratch with quantization on data set V1 and run evaluation:

-Model quantization is compatible only with speech feature mfcc_op.
+By default we use mfcc_tf option to specify speech feature extractor.
+It is based on DFT and DCT, where DFT and DCT are implemented with matrix matrix multiplications.
+This approach is compatible with any inference engine, but it can increase model size significantly.
+Post quantization of such model can reduce its accuracy.
+That is why we also introduced mfcc_op option.
+In this case speech feature extractor is based on TFLite custom operations.
+This kind of feature extractor functionally is the same with mfcc_tf, but all DFT, DCT are executed using FFT, so it will be faster and model size will be defined by neural net only.
-If you specify --feature_type 'mfcc_op', then model will be trained and evaluated in unquantized and qunatized form (only post training quantization is supported).
+If you specify --feature_type 'mfcc_op', then model will be trained and evaluated in unquantized and quantized form (only post training quantization is supported).
+With mfcc_op we observed insignificant accuracy reduction of quantized models.

 ```shell
 python -m kws_streaming.train.model_train_eval \